OSOceanAcoustics/echopype/README.rst

-`Wu-Jung Lee <http://leewujung.github.io>`_ (@leewujung) and `Kavin Nguyen <https://github.com/ngkavin>`_ (@ngkavin) are the primary developers for this project.
+`Wu-Jung Lee <http://leewujung.github.io>`_ (@leewujung) and `Kavin Nguyen <https://github.com/ngkavin>`_ (@ngkavin) are the primary developers of this project.
 `Valentina Staneva <https://escience.washington.edu/people/valentina-staneva/>`_ (@valentina-s) provides consultation and also contributes to the development.